-2012 pension value represents compensatory changes from January 1, 2012 to December 31, 2012 and assumes a 4% increase in pensionable earnings per annum.
-2011 pension value represents compensatory changes from January 1, 2011 to December 31, 2011 and assumes a 4% increase in pensionable earnings per annum.
-2010 pension value represents compensatory changes from January 1, 2010 to December 31, 2010 and assumes a 4% increase in pensionable earnings per annum.
+- 2013 pension value represents compensatory changes from January 1, 2013 to December 31, 2013.
+The 2013 pension value reflects changes in the obligation due to actual salary experience during 2013 and includes service cost based on a 4.50% increase in pensionable earnings for 2013 and a 4.25% per annum increase thereafter. - 2012 pension value represents compensatory changes from January 1, 2012 to December 31, 2012.
+The 2012 pension value reflects changes in the obligation due to actual salary experience during 2012 and includes service cost based on a 4% increase in pensionable earnings per annum. - 2011 pension value represents compensatory changes from January 1, 2011 to December 31, 2011.
+The 2011 pension value reflects changes in the obligation due to actual salary experience during 2011 and includes service cost based on a 4% increase in pensionable earnings per annum.